The Amps: Recording and touring

 The Amps released one album, Pacer which was recorded at several different studios.
 The first session, at Easley Studios in Memphis was engineered by Davis McCain and Doug Easley.
 Deal recorded new songs there including what would become Pacer's single, "Tipp City".
 While she was producing an upcoming record by Guided by Voices she had a recording opportunity; when the group abandoned work on their album, Deal used the leftover studio time for her own songs.
 Following the Easley Studios session, recording for Pacer continued at six other locations in total, including studios in Chicago, Los Angeles, Dublin, and Deal's hometown of Dayton.
 Engineers Steve Albini, John Agnello, Bryce Goggin, and others each helped record one or more of these sessions.
 Pacer came out in October 1995.

 The Amps toured throughout 1995 and 1996.
 Early performances, before releasing Pacer, included June–July 1995 shows in Dayton: one with Guided by Voices at Gilly's and another with Poster Children.
 They toured with Guided by Voices and Chavez in the United Kingdom in September, in cities such as Sheffield, Glasgow, Brighton, and London; Chrissie Hynde of the Pretenders attended the London concert as a birthday present to herself, and afterwards came backstage to meet Deal.
 The Amps played another show with Guided by Voices in Ohio in October.
-The Amps performed a series of US concerts in October and November with Sonic Youth, among which were shows in Detroit and Chicago with Helium, in Seattle and Portland with Bikini Kill, and in Los Angeles with Mike Watt.
+The Amps performed a series of US concerts in October and November with Sonic Youth, among which were shows in Detroit and Chicago with Helium, in Seattle and Portland with Bikini Kill, and in Los Angeles with Mike Watt and Sonic Youth.
 Following the concerts with Sonic Youth, the Amps did a tour of Europe, including a performance in London on December 7.
 In January 1996, they played the Summersault festival in Australia.
 That year, the Amps toured with the Foo Fighters in the United States, in locations such as Chicago (with That Dog), Worcester, Massachusetts, and Austin, Texas (with Jawbreaker), as well as playing one more concert with Guided By Voices, in early March in Newport, Kentucky.
 At this show, Deal had a permanent falling-out with Robert Pollard when Guided By Voices unintentionally used up all the soundcheck time.
 In 1995 or 1996, they also played shows with the Tasties and Brainiac.